CtrlAltSrabonti/PowerShell/Objects_Variables/objects_variables.md

 <img width="1358" height="261" alt="image" src="https://github.com/user-attachments/assets/1d7d64d3-a7c9-4de7-9975-c44c4dd9840c" />

 ### Constant variables can not be forcefully modified
+It is not possible to set constant.
+Remove of constant is also not possible.
 <img width="809" height="323" alt="image" src="https://github.com/user-attachments/assets/b588a148-b0a2-4815-8239-501bdb83c712" />